besthor/My_YouTube_guides/README.md

-## I'm thrilled to announce my very own YouTube channel soon! 🎥 🎉
+## I'm thrilled to announce my very own YouTube channel 🎥 🎉

-### If you've found yourself endlessly jumping from one video to another, Feeling lost in a sea of information, Struggling to grasp the fundamental concepts of programming, take a deep breath and know that you've finally found your home.

-### I've been right where you are now and I vividly remember the frustration of trying to understand those mysterious lines of codes.

-### It's okay to feel overwhelmed or get lost along the way, I want to reassure you that I'm here to guide you through every step of this exhilarating adventure.

-### Inspired by the encouragement of my friends and the success stories of those who have learnt from me (persosonally and in our peer learning sessions), I have decided to create a YouTube channel.
+### If you have found my resources or projects usesful and would love to stay updated on my work
+## Subscribe for more updates! 🚀

 ### My mission is to provide comprehensive video guides that break down complex topics, bring abstract concepts to life and make them relatable.